-Update: As of Sunday, February 22, the issue seems to have been resolved.
+Update: As of Sunday, February 22, the issue has been resolved.

 I’ve been MIA (aka in Canada) lately and just got back on Tuesday.
 Yesterday, I headed out to unload a few gift cards and ran into some issues.
 I was going to save this for my weekly manufactured spending column on Monday, but I’ve gotten a few complaints from readers and Twitter followers that have me worried Walmart might be hard coding their registers to reject Visa gift cards for money order purchases.
 Yesterday I had the worst time with my $500 mall gift cards, as well as a few $300 Visa gift cards purchased at Staples.
 Both gift cards are issued by Metabank.

-A total of six mall gift cards and two Staples Visas were rejected at three different Walmart stores when I tried to use them to purchase money orders.
+A total of six mall gift cards and two Staples Visas were rejected at three different Walmart stores when I tried to purchase money orders.
 Each time, I swiped the card, entered my PIN, noticed abnormally long processing times, followed by an “unable to accept payment type” error code.
 Each time this happened, I would try the card a second time and it didn’t work (except for one time).
 A few times I tried a different mall gift card and got the same error.
-It wasn’t until I used a Bancorp Visa that the transaction would go through.
+The only transaction that went through involved a Bancorp Visa.

-During a few of these instances, the cashiers remarked that their system was experiencing problems.
+During a few of these instances, the cashiers noted system issues.
 One of them even gave me a twisted explanation about why he thought it was the computers and not the card.
 Another strange thing about this whole situation?
 At one point, my card was rejected when I tried to buy money orders.
 So I walked towards the checkout area, picked up a USB cable, and tried to use that same gift card to pay for it.
 I got the same “unable to accept payment type” error.
 Eventually, I did get a few of the cards to work at different stores, but gave up when it became too much of a hassle.

-Over the past few weeks, I’ve gotten some emails from readers who experienced the same issue.
+Over the past few weeks, I’ve gotten emails from readers who experienced the same issue.
 I assumed it was either a temporary issue or a regional one.
-When I tweeted about these issues with my Metabank gift cards yesterday, a few people responded, saying they’d had the same issues over the weekend.
+When I tweeted about these issues yesterday, a few people responded, saying they’d experienced the same.
 However, Tahsir, who does way more gift card churning than I do, explained that this is a computer glitch that occurs from time to time.
-It’s certainly the first time I’ve experienced it, but I chalked it up to me doing much lower volumes than him.
-Then, gbplesh DM’s me this morning, saying he’s having trouble unloading his Simon Mall gift cards as well.
+Then, @gbplesh DM’s me this morning, saying he’s having trouble unloading his Simon Mall gift cards as well.

-It’s too early to tell whether Walmart is hard coding their registers to reject Metabank Visa gift cards, but I find it odd that so many people around the country are suddenly experiencing this issue at the same time.
-Only time will tell whether this is a fluke or not, but if you have a stash of Metabank Visa gift cards, I highly recommend you go out and try to unload them ASAP.
-If the registers do get hard coded, you’ll be glad you did it.
+It’s too early to tell whether Walmart is hard coding their registers to reject Metabank Visa gift cards.
+But I find it odd that so many people around the country are suddenly experiencing this issue at the same time.
+Only time will tell whether this is a fluke or not.
+But if you have a stash of Metabank Visa gift cards, I highly recommend you go out and try to unload them ASAP.
+If the registers get hard coded, you’ll be glad you did this.
 If not, then your gift card churning just became more efficient.